pradeep800/Destributed-Task-Scheduler/README.md

 ![Architecture Diagram](images/dark.png#gh-dark-mode-only)

 ## Architecture Explanation
 First, our request will go to a `Public API`.
 The API will add task detail entry to our `Task @atabase`.
 Then, our `Task Producer` will take these entries and add them to an `SQS Queue`.
 After that, a worker will pick up tasks from the SQS queue and execute them.
 It will also send health checks to a `Status Check Service` every 5 seconds.
 The status check service will update the health check time in a `Health Check Database`.
-When the worker finishes a task, it will send a request to the `Status Check Service`, which will then update the `completed_at` or `failed_at` with `failed_reason` in `Task Database`.
+When the worker finishes a task, it will send a request to the `Status Check Service`, which will then update the `successful_at` or `failed_at` with `failed_reason` in `Task Database`.

 ## Component Explanation
 ### Tasks Database